 NOTE 2: The context in which the ICT is used may affect its overall accessibility.
 This context could include other products and services with which the ICT may interact.

+Access space: space intended to be occupied by the person, including their Assistive Technology, while they are using the product.

 assistive technology: hardware or software added to or connected to a system that increases accessibility for an individual

 NOTE 1: Examples are Braille displays, screen readers, screen magnification software and eye tracking devices that are added to the ICT.